For autumn syrup

 Below I have put together in italics a method that is based on the online information, which I have used and it works.
 I have followed it with my own modification on the italicised text, which I now use and suggest reading.

 The above gives the same quantity and strength as Manley's original.
 Most sources suggest the syrup will turn "milky", but I find this doesn't happen, although the "stock solution" does.

-The quantities aren't that important, so measuring out the ingredients as described gives virtually the same strength.
-It is helpful to know that a heaped tablespoonful of thymol crystals weighs around 10g, a level teaspoon is around 5ml, a level dessert spoon is around 10ml and a 1lb honey jar holds about 320ml of liquid.
+The quantities aren't that important, so measuring out the ingredients as described below gives virtually the same strength.
+It is helpful to know that a heaped teaspoonful of thymol crystals weighs around 10g, a level teaspoon is around 5ml, a level dessert spoon is around 10ml and a 1lb honey jar holds about 320ml of liquid.
 There are variations, e.g. I found that a heaped teaspoon of thymol using the same spoon varied between 8-12gms.
 Here is what I have modified the above method into.